 These are a few ways to increase internet speed on Windows 10.
 Moreover, there are a few more things you can do such as:

-Switch off and on you Wifi Router: Sometimes, just switching off the router, and after 10-20 seconds, restarting again help you increase the speed to a bit.
+Switch off and on your Wifi Router: Sometimes, just switching off the router, and after 10-20 seconds, restarting again helps you increase the speed to a bit.

-At times, this helps improving the internet speed to a bit.
+At times, this helps to improve the internet speed a bit.

 If the internet is slow from the ISP’s end, we cannot do much but if there is no problem at their end, and speed is coming fine.
 And, you are still facing a slow connection, then you can try these tips and tricks mentioned above to boost internet speed on Windows 10.